Discover Itsaso's highlights, such as restaurants, shops, leisure activities and other interesting opportunities.

-These elements tell us that some councils had full competence in civil and criminal matters: "The pillory corresponded to the condition of villas with their own municipal life and administrative autonomy; and it was from the beginning a sign of criminal jurisdiction "(F. Videgain Agós, Navarra 274).
-Throughout the nineteenth century, by the 1811 by the Cortes of Cádiz and later decrees, picotas were ordered to be destroyes, symbolizing the new times.
+This remnant tells us that some councils had full competence in civil and criminal matters: "The pillory corresponded to the condition of villas with their own municipal life and administrative autonomy; and it was from the beginning a sign of criminal jurisdiction "(F. Videgain Agós, Navarra 274).
+Throughout the nineteenth century, by the 1811 decree of the Cortes of Cádiz and later decrees, pillories were ordered to be destroyed, symbolizing the new times.

 8. The Itsusturri pool

-This spot is fascinating for itsasoarras because of its inexhaustible freshness.
-In 1942 the inhabitants of Goendegi began to build it, but needed the help of all the people, it is therefore public property.
-Nowadays, every year it is reconditioned through auzolan and its surroundings are taken care of.
+This spot is fascinating for Itsasoans because of its inexhaustible freshness.
+In 1942 the inhabitants of Goendegi began to build it, but needed the help of all the people.
+It is therefore public property.
+Nowadays, every year it is reconditioned through auzolan (a community work day) and its surroundings are taken care of.

 You are in the Venta de Mandubia, in the pass where the Murumendi and Kizkitza mountains meet.
 This Venta is located in the municipality of Itsaso, although it is very close to the border with Beasain (Astigarreta).

-The Beasain-Azpeitia road crosses this magnificent place, connecting the valleys of Oria and Urola and, for hikers, the GR-34 Donostia-Arantzazu and the St James’ Way (alternative to the inland way) cross the pass.
+The Beasain-Azpeitia road crosses this magnificent place, connecting the valleys of Oria and Urola.
+For hikers, the GR-34 Donostia-Arantzazu and the St James’ Way (alternative to the inland way) cross the pass.

-With splendid panoramic views, this place has always been a crossroads of many roads and a meeting place of great renown thanks to the services it offered such as bar, restaurant, pilgrimage, bowling, farrier, etc.
+With splendid panoramic views, this place has always been a crossroads and a meeting place of great renown thanks to the services it offered such as bar, restaurant, pilgrimage, bowling, farrier, etc.

-Today, the kitchen that began its journey more than 200 years ago, continues to offer the good work and quality in all its products, breakfasts, excellent lunches and in the two exceptional dining rooms for all kinds of celebrations.
+Today, the kitchen that began its journey more than 200 years ago continues to offer good work and quality in all its products, breakfasts, excellent lunches and in the two exceptional dining rooms for all kinds of celebrations.

 Right next door, we can see the Mandubizar farm where beef is produced with ecological certification and, a few meters away, one of the elements of the Murumendi Megalithic Station in the Itsaso area: the Mandubizelaia dolmen.